 Scope of Work

-Another construction contract element that sounds obvious, but is often missed, is a clear scope of work to be performed by the contractor.
+Another construction contract element that is often missed, is a clear scope of work to be performed by the contractor.
 The window supplier needs to know how many windows and of what type of windows.
 Is he installing them, or just supplying them?
 Big difference that you don’t really want to discover when the windows are sitting on the job site, uninstalled, and you need them installed.

 Scope of work gets even more critical in larger construction contracts.
 There will be multiple overlapping subcontractors and we don’t want two subs either bidding on the work, fighting to do the work, or alternatively, not doing the work because neither included portions of the scope in its bid.
 Are the painters taping the drywall joints, or the drywall installer?
 Is the finish carpenter purchasing the doors, or is the general contractor buying them and supplying them for installation?